pgte/bubble/README.md

 # Bubble [![Build Status](https://secure.travis-ci.org/pgte/bubble.png)](http://travis-ci.org/pgte/bubble)

+Domains for the poor man.

+Flow-control for cascading callbacks.

 Aborts groups of callbacks.

-Domains for the poor man.

 With timeouts (if you will).